Today with Jenna & Sheinelle: 2008–2019: Kathie Lee and Hoda

-Kathie Lee Gifford replaced Curry and Morales as co-host on April 7, 2008, and over time became more of its own distinct entity, and was being referred to more as simply Kathie Lee & Hoda, with its own website and social media presence.
+Gifford debuted as co-host on April 7, 2008, replacing Curry and Morales.
+Over time, the program became more of its own distinct entity, and was referred to more as simply Kathie Lee & Hoda (or KLG & Hoda), with its own website and social media presence.
 The fourth hour does not have news or weather segments (other than local newsbreaks aired during the first half-hour on some NBC stations, provided they air the fourth hour at 10:00 a.m.) or input from the earlier hosts and is structured virtually as a standalone talk show, with an opening "host chat" segment reminiscent of the one popularized by Gifford and Regis Philbin on Live! with Regis and Kathie Lee, as well as interviews and features focusing on entertainment, fashion and other topics aimed at female viewers.